Azure-Samples/eventhub-dotnet-manage-event-hub-events/README.md

 - csharp
 products:
 - azure
-services: Event-Hub
+extensions:
-platforms: dotnet
+- services: Event-Hub
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing event hub, diagnostic settings and associated resources using C# #

  Azure Event Hub sample for managing event hub models.
    - Create a DocumentDB instance
    - Creates a Event Hub namespace and an Event Hub in it
    - Retrieve the root namespace authorization rule
    - Enable diagnostics on a existing cosmosDB to stream events to event hub

 ## Running this Sample ##